KonstantinHebenstreit/MNIST-Handwritten-Digit-Recognition/README.md

 I also explain a lot of my code in the [jupyter notebook](https://github.com/KonstantinHebenstreit/MNIST/blob/master/mnist_sgd.ipynb) itself.

 ## MNIST Dataset
 The MNIST Dataset is a large collection of handwritten digits.
-Here is an example picture of the MNIST dataset with the related digit.
+Here is an example picture of the MNIST dataset with the related digit as title.

 ![Picture number two predicted](figures/single_img_plot.png)